Automisation of graph generation for gene FC databases.

 Specifies that you want a heat graph.
 Not implemented yet.

-Specifies the sample.
-You may give the index or the name of a column.
+Specifies the first sample.
+You may give an index or the name of a column.
 You may also give a series of indexes/column-names separated by a comma, and the values used will be the mean of each row for the series of columns given.
-You may specify many samples, simply put a space in between each.

 input file format: